×

 Cosmetics Industry

-Pharmaceuticals Industry
+Pharmaceutical Industry

-In the pharmaceuticals industry of Australia colours also play an important role.
-Colours help in the differentiable of the medicines such as in tablets, capsules, syrups, and health supplements which reduce the chances of taking the wrong medicines.
+In the pharmaceutical industry of Australia, colours play an important role.
+Colours help in the differentiation of the medicines, such as tablets, capsules, syrups, and health supplements, which reduces the chances of taking the wrong medicines.
 Even so, pharmaceutical manufacturers in Australia face many challenges in selecting the right colour for their products.
-Manufacturers want governmentally approved colours for their products that provide consistency to medicines for a long time.
+Manufacturers want vibrant and bright colours for their medicines that are also approved by the governmental authorities.
 Synthetic food-grade colours can overcome these challenges for pharmaceutical manufacturers in Australia.
-These colours provide good consistency to products during manufacturing and storage.
-Synthetic food colours are approved by various governmental bodies around the world including the US Food and Drug Administration (FDA), the Food Safety and Standards Authority of India (FSSAI), and the Food Standards Australia New Zealand (FSANZ).
+These colours provide good consistency to products during manufacturing and storage, which saves them from spoilage or leakage.
+Synthetic food-grade colours are approved by the Food Standards Australia New Zealand (FSANZ).
 Most of Australia's pharmaceutical manufacturing industries are located near cities like Melbourne, Sydney, Brisbane, Adelaide, and Perth.
-According to Statista, the revenue of the pharmaceuticals market of Australia is estimated to reach US$10.10bn in 2024 and it is expected to grow at an annual rate of 5.03% from 2024 to 2029 which results in a market volume of US$12.91bn by 2029.
+According to Statista, the revenue of the pharmaceuticals market of Australia is estimated to reach US$10.63 billion in 2025, and it is expected to grow at an annual rate of 4.96% from 2025 to 2029 which resulting in a market volume of US$12.91bn by 2029.

 Chocolate Industry